icdop/dop/README.md

-# dop - main framework
+# DOP - main framework
 Design Operation Platform (dop) is the root projejct of IC Design Management Framework.

 It is composed of the followng modules: